Change your irrigation clock

 Cutting back on "useless" grass

 Water is a limited resource in our desert community, making conservation a priority for everyone who lives here.
-Because of this, Nevada Legislature enacted a law requiring the removal and/or replacement of this grass throughout Southern Nevada at commercial, multi-family, government and other properties.
+Because of this, the Nevada Legislature enacted a law prohibiting the use of Colorado River water to irrigate nonfunctional grass at commercial, multi-family, government and other properties beginning in 2027.

 North Las Vegas